How safe is donation?

 Living with one kidney

-It is perfectly safe to live with one kidney.
-Experience shows that people with one kidney have no greater risk of kidney or other health problems than anyone else like them in the general population.
 Once you have recovered from the operation itself, life should be back to normal: no change in lifestyle, diet or anything else is needed.
 This does not mean that you will never be ill or that you will never have a kidney problem in the future, but donation does not increase your risk of these things happening.

 Risks for the recipient

 How safe is living donation for the recipient of a kidney?
 Quite simply, living donor kidneys are the ‘Rolls-Royce’ of kidney transplants, because we know that the kidney has come from someone in the best of health, and the operation will have been planned under the best possible circumstances.
 There is no doubt that the potential benefit to the recipient far outweighs the risk to the donor.

 Transplantation is an uncertain business, and there are no guarantees of success, but living donation has all the right ingredients to create the best opportunities for a good outcome for the recipient.
 It truly is the gift of life.
-(See the Personal Stories sections.)

 Other useful resources